getify/foi-lang/formalization-work/Foi-Specification.md

 `Effect.User.Slot.*` is user-**handleable** but not
 user-**declarable**:

-- User source may install a `~<*` handler over `Effect.Slot.<Read, Write>` for the purposes of mocking, test-time capture, tracing, or other debugging cooperation.
-Standard dynamic lookup (§6.1.2) finds the user's handler before the runtime's ambient handler, giving the user handler an opportunity to intercept slot access within a bounded scope.
+- User source may install a `~<*` handler over `Effect.User.Slot.<Read, Write>` for the purposes of mocking, test-time capture, tracing, or other debugging cooperation.
+  Standard dynamic lookup (§6.1.2) finds the user's handler before the runtime's slot-access handler, giving the user handler an opportunity to intercept slot access within a bounded scope.

 - User source may not declare into `Effect.User.Slot.*` via `deft`; the sub-partition is language-provided (§6.1.4).